boto/boto3/docs/source/guide/cloud9.rst

 `Call AWS Services from an Environment <https://docs.aws.amazon.com/cloud9/latest/user-guide/credentials.html>`_ in the *AWS Cloud9 User Guide*.

-Step 4: Install Boto 3
+Step 4: Install Boto3
 ----------------------
-After AWS Cloud9 opens the IDE for your development environment, use the IDE to set up Boto 3.
+After AWS Cloud9 opens the IDE for your development environment, use the IDE to set up Boto3.
 To do this, use the terminal in the IDE to run this command:

     sudo pip install boto3